 The vast Northwest Territories lack the population to become a Canadian province, especially since the original area was split in 1999 to create the new territory of Nunavut.
-Most of it is roadless wilderness.
-Three very long driving trips (starting from California) have allowed me to sample these remote and beautiful areas.
+Most of it is roadless wilderness, and much of it is north of the Arctic Circle.

 My panoramas of this vast area are divided into two regions: